Eyevinn/shaka-packager-s3/README.md

-  --dash-only                                         Package only DASH format --hls-only                                          Package only HLS format --segment-single-file                               Use byte range addressing and a single segment file per stream --segment-single-file-name [segmentSingleFileName]  Template for single segment file name, $INDEX$ will be replaced with stream index
+  --dash-only                                         Package only DASH format --hls-only                                          Package only HLS format --segment-single-file                               Use byte range addressing and a single segment file per stream --segment-single-file-name [segmentSingleFileName]  Template for single segment file name, $KEY$ will be replaced with stream key
   --segment-duration [segmentDuration]                Segment target duration -h, --help                                          display help for command